 Kika the Upside-Down Girl is an entertaining and empowering story about an adventurous girl who loves living upside-down despite the pressure to stay right side up.
-Kika ultimately finds her inspiration in a fliptastic place, while building more confidence and resiliency along the way.
+Kika ultimately finds her inspiration in a fliptastic place, while building confidence and resilience along the way.

 What if we could all explore being upside-down, shifting our ideas and views to discover our true passion?

 Written from my perspective as an Olympic gymnast turned educator, speaker and mom, Kika the Upside-Down Girl is a unique gymnastics-themed picture book geared to kids ages 4 – 10.
-Kika’s message, however, transcends age, resonating with anyone who’s ever felt upside-down in a right side up world.
+Kika’s message truly transcends age, resonating with anyone who’s ever felt a bit upside-down in a right side up world.

 Originally self-published in December 2013 after a successful Kickstarter video campaign, Kika the Upside-Down Girl nearly sold out in its first year of publication.
 In late 2014, Domnizelles Publishing Inc. acquired the rights to Kika the Upside-Down Girl, expanding the book’s reach.
-Currently, Kika is looking for a new publishing home, a fliptastic place to make an even bigger impact on kids around the world.
+Currently, Kika is looking for a new publishing home to make an even bigger impact around the world.